gacallea/myCardanoGuides/docs/README.md

 ## Shelley Guide Coming Soon ##

-I'm developing some notes based on the Pioneer Shelley experience.
+I'm developing some notes based on my own pool experience.
 There is nothing more than personal notes at the minute.
 It will eventually be a fully-fledged guide.
 Stay tuned.

 ## License ##